mudge/mudge.github.com/_posts/2011-01-29-combining-and-compressing-disqus-and-google-analytics-javascript.markdown

 </script>
 {% endhighlight %}

-Both seem terse enough and are meant for inclusion in at the bottom of your web page.
+Both seem terse enough <del>and are meant for inclusion at the bottom of your web page</del> (*Update:* [enomar on Hacker News pointed out that Google's asynchronous tracking code is ideally meant to be included at the end of the `head` element][enomar] while Disqus' JavaScript is meant for inclusion wherever you want your comments to appear but both can be placed at the bottom of your page, c.f. "[Getting Started with the Asynchronous Snippet][]").

 A quick check with [Amy Hoy and Thomas Fuchs' "DOM Monster"][DOM Monster] shows that the number of `script` tags should ideally be kept to a minimum so let's combine